sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/compsci/rulebook.md

 The final exam consists of submitting and discussing a written final thesis, preferably in English, offering the results of an original applied, experimental or research work.

-The committee will assess the thesis’ originality.
+The committee will assess the thesis' originality.
 If such assessment is negative, students will not be admitted to the final exam.

-Students prepare their thesis with the support of a supervisor (he/she can be a member of the academic staff teaching in the Master’s Degree or any other Italian degree programmes or Italian or foreign research institute) and they normally do so in their second year by dedicating approximately 50% of their total study time.
+Students prepare their thesis with the support of a supervisor (he/she can be a member of the academic staff teaching in the Master's Degree or any other Italian degree programmes or Italian or foreign research institute) and they normally do so in their second year by dedicating approximately 50% of their total study time.

-The final mark is based on the assessment of the students’ careers, thesis and final exam, as well as further elements aimed to encourage the completion of exams in the period of time indicated by the academic system.
+The final mark is based on the assessment of the students' careers, thesis and final exam, as well as further elements aimed to encourage the completion of exams in the period of time indicated by the academic system.

 The Dissertation Panel expresses its marks out of 100 and can unanimously attribute the highest marks cum laude.

 ## NG12 Application of par.
-6 of Students’ regulations (R.D.
+6 of Students' regulations (R.D.
 4.6.1938, N. 1269)

-Students enrolled in the Master’s Degree in Computer Science can attend two courses, and sit for the respective exams of other faculties to enrich their career, as provided by par.6 of the R.D.
+Students enrolled in the Master's Degree in Computer Science can attend two courses, and sit for the respective exams of other faculties to enrich their career, as provided by par.6 of the R.D.
 N.1239 of 4/6/1938, by submitting to the Educational Affairs Office an application form addressed to the Area Educational Board by the end of January of each year.